Debunking Boondocking Myths, Part #1

 Perhaps.
 But, in most cases there’s a cure for that.
 It involves 3 steps:

-Myth #5: Leaving your rig unattended is more risky than in a campground.
+Myth #5: Leaving your rig unattended is riskier than in a campground.

 First of all, most thieves are lazy.
 They want easy, sure opportunities and aren’t likely to drive down a remote dirt road just in case they may come across an unattended RV.
 Most people would think nothing of building an expensive home or cottage in a remote area, where thieves can stalk the place to figure out when the occupants are likely to be absent.
 Why be afraid to leave an RV in a similar location?